Our Story

 1999

-Port of Salalah sets a world record for productivity.
-It records more than 250 berth moves per hour.
+Port of Salalah has set a world record for productivity, handling over 250 berth moves per hour.
+It was also recognized with the Best Investment Project in Oman Award.

 1996-1998